Igie-dev/connectify/README.md

-# ChannelConnect
+# Connectify

-ChannelConnect is a web-based chat application built with Express.js, Socket.io, React, PostgreSQL, Prisma, and Nodemailer.
+connectify is a web-based chat application built with Express.js, Socket.io, React, PostgreSQL, Prisma, and Nodemailer.
 The application is designed to provide real-time chat functionality with a robust backend and modern frontend.
 The entire project is containerized using Docker for ease of deployment and management.